zentyal/zentyal/docs/en/user/mail.rst

 accounts is shown, the user can add, edit and delete accounts.
 Each account has the following fields:

-:guilabel:`External mail address`:
+:guilabel:`External account`:
-   The external mail address, it must be the address used to login in the retrieval services.
+   The username or the mail address required to login in the external mail retrieval service.
 :guilabel:`Password`:
    Password to authenticate the external account.
 :guilabel:`Mail server`: